tjguk/winshell/docs/cookbook/shortcuts.rst

 list of shortcut objects representing the icons within.
 We then carry out the equivalent action for the common Programs file, merging the results into the same dictionary.

+The result is a simple ASCII tree of folders, links and subfolders, including links from user and common installs.